ednad/status/README.md

 Ocean Observatories Initiative - User Interface Status Service.

-Brief WSGI service supporting request for all routes in OOI UI Flask App; then process each static route for execution status.
+Brief gunicorn service supporting request for all routes in OOI UI Flask App; then process each static route for execution status.

 ## Service endpoints
 The WSGI service endpoints are listed and defined below:

-    /service=alive
+    /service=alive                  # service is operational
-    /service=checkconnections
+    /service=checkconnections       # database connection is operational
-    /service=fetchstats
+    /service=fetchstats             # execution stats for all OOI UI App routes

 ### Configuration
-Be sure to edit your `status_settings.yml` file to the correct URLs and Database Connectors.
+Be sure to edit your `status_settings.yml` file to the correct host(s), port(s), URL(s) and Database Connectors.

 ### Service setup
 Ensure you have the following: